We Are Born: Critical reception

 We Are Born was received with generally favorable reviews with a score of 68 at Metacritic based on 14 reviews.

-Entertainment Weekly said: "On We Are Born the chanteuse explores more caffeinated avenues...It's party music with a heart."
-Slant Magazine said: "While We Are Born may not be as immediate or distinctive a statement as its predecessor, there's ultimately very little about it that doesn't work."
+AllMusic described We Are Born as a bright and energetic departure from Sia's earlier, downtempo material, calling it a "massive pop leap" characterised by upbeat dance tracks and light funk influences.
+The review praised Greg Kurstin's polished production and Sia's versatile vocals, noting the album's overall cheerful and optimistic tone.
+BBC Music described the album as a shift from the anti-folk sensibilities of Sia's earlier work towards a more polished, dance-pop direction, comparing it to artists such as Kesha, Little Boots and Lady Gaga.
+The Boston Globe praised We Are Born for showcasing Sia's ability to combine emotional authenticity with infectious, dance-oriented pop.
+It concluded that while the album aligns with mainstream pop trends, Sia distinguishes herself through songwriting that carries lived emotion rather than disposability.
+Entertainment Weekly described the album as an energetic collection that sees Sia exploring "more caffeinated avenues", including funk, soul, and disco styles, characterising the album as "party music with a heart".

+Paste offered a more critical view, describing the record as mild in tone despite its brief ventures into disco and pop rock.
+Slant Magazine praised Sia's leap into pop, noting its "disco- and funk-infused" production and drawing attention to the albu/ warmth and humanity.
+Finally, Pitchfork regarded We Are Born as a fast-paced, upbeat pop record with elements of beat-led pop and guitar-driven pop rock, supported by Kurstin's bright production and Nick Valensi's electric guitar work.

 The album was nominated for a J Award on 26 July 2010.

-At the 2010 ARIA Music Awards the album was nominated for Album of the Year, Best Pop Release and Best Independent Release.
+At the 2010 ARIA Music Awards, We Are Born was nominated for Album of the Year, Best Pop Release and Best Independent Release.
 "Clap Your Hands" was nominated for Single of the Year.
 Kris Moyes won best video for Sia's video for "Clap Your Hands".
 Sia and Samuel Dixon were nominated for Song of the Year at the 2011 APRA Music Awards for the single "Clap Your Hands".

 Commercial performance

 We Are Born was noticeably more successful than Sia's previous work and charted in countries where no Sia album had charted before.

-The album debuted at number 2 on the Australian Albums Chart behind Eminem's Recovery, at number 37 on the American Billboard 200 albums chart, at number 9 on the Greek international albums chart, number 7 on the Dutch Albums Chart, number 38 in Switzerland, number 78 in Belgium, number 14 in Denmark, number 24 in Finland, number 73 in Germany and number 60 in Canada.
-The album also debuted at #74 on the UK Albums Chart in the week ending 3 October 2010, making it her first album to reach the top 100 there.

-The album received Gold accreditation for shipments of 35,000 copies in the Australian ARIA charts in 2011.
+It debuted at number 2 on the Australian Albums Chart behind Eminem's Recovery, at number 37 on the US Billboard 200 albums chart, at number 9 on the Greek international albums chart, number 13 on the Dutch Albums Chart, number 38 in Switzerland, number 80 in Belgium, number 14 in Denmark, number 24 in Finland, number 73 in Germany and number 60 in Canada.
+The album also debuted at number 74 on the UK Albums Chart in the week ending 3 October 2010, making it her first album to reach the top 100 there.
+We Are Born received Gold accreditation for shipments of 35,000 copies in the Australian ARIA charts in 2011.